-The study charted the number of cases of obesity and overweight pets per state, and the results are relatively surprising.
-While Alabama, Mississippi and Louisiana have the highest prevalence of overweight and obese humans, according to the Centers for Disease Control and Prevention, that doesn't match their canine counterparts.
-Those states have the lowest rates of pudgy dogs in the country.
+A 2017 study conducted by Banfield charted the number of cases of obesity and overweight pets per state, and the results were relatively surprising.
+While Alabama, Mississippi and Louisiana had the highest prevalence of overweight and obese humans, according to the Centers for Disease Control and Prevention, that didn't match their canine counterparts.
+Those states had the lowest rates of pudgy dogs in the country.

 And just because people are active in a state doesn't mean they necessarily bring their pets along for the ride.
-Colorado and Washington state are both in the top 15.
+Colorado and Washington state were both in the top 15.

 States with the highest percentage of overweight dogs: